DOdrums/PortfolioProjectFiveAPI/README.md

 * Give the new app a name and click "Create new app".
 * Select a region (Europe for this app).

+#### Create Postgres Database:

+* Login to ElephantSQL.
+* Click on 'Create New Instance'.
+* Give the database a name and select the 'Tiny Turtle (free)' plan
+* Select region (Stockholm)
+* Review if everything is correct
+* Create Instance

 #### Connect Postgres Database:

+* Login to ElephantSQL and select the database that needs to be connected.
+* Copy the URL
+* Login the Heroku
 * Open your app on the main dashboard of Heroku.
-* Open the Resources tab and scroll to the add-ons section.
+* Go to the settings tab
-* Type 'Postgres' and select the Heroku Postgres option.
-* Copy the DATABASE_URL in the Config Vars section of the Settings tab.
+* Reveal config vars
+* Add config var 'DATABASE_URL' and paste in the URL as value.
-* To use the Postgres database in your development environment, copy the DATABASE_URL in your env.py file.
+* To use the Postgres database in the development environment, copy the DATABASE_URL in the project env.py file.

 #### Deploy App on Heroku: